Moostafa246/Forkk/README.md

-# CafeFlow Web App
+# Forkk App

 ## Overview
-CafeFlow is a web application designed to revolutionize the dining experience.
+Forkk is a web application designed to revolutionize the dining experience.
 It streamlines the process of discovering local cafes and restaurants, making table reservations, and accessing digital menus.
-For restaurant owners, CafeFlow serves as a powerful tool for efficient table management, increasing visibility, and gaining valuable customer insights.
+For restaurant owners, Forkk serves as a powerful tool for efficient table management, increasing visibility, and gaining valuable customer insights.

 ## Features